English Arhar Dal (1 Serving (110g)) and Chapati (1 Piece)

 Healthy Fats

-Add a small portion of healthy fats, such as avocado or a sprinkle of nuts and seeds.
-Fats can help slow the absorption of carbohydrates.
+Add a small amount of healthy fats, like a tablespoon of olive oil or a few slices of avocado, to your meal.
+This can slow down the absorption of carbohydrates.

 Stay Hydrated